Tamarind (Imli) املی

 Street Food and Snacks:

-Tamarind is a common ingredient in street food and snacks.
 Tamarind chutneys or sauces are frequently used as toppings for items like samosas, chaats, and pakoras.

 Beverages:

-Tamarind is used to make refreshing beverages, such as tamarind juice or agua de tamarindo.
-These drinks are popular in various tropical regions.
+People make refreshing beverages, such as tamarind juice or agua de tamarindo, using tamarind.

 Pickles: